 Under previous phases, Technical and Vocational Education and Training (TVET) centres were established in the provinces of Sanma, Malampa, Torba and Tafea.

-The current program commenced in July 2016 and is continuing implementation of activities under phase III while a design for phase IV is developed.
-The design for phase IV will be finalised by May 2017 and implementation of the new design will commence 1 July 2017.
+The current program commenced in July 2016 and is continuing implementation of activities under the phase III implementation plan.
+The design for phase IV was finalised in June 2017 and implementation of the new design will commence 1 October 2017.

 The program supports activities that encourage a more responsive and better quality training system that is able to meet the skills demands of the productive sectors (especially tourism, agriculture and trade) in provincial communities.
 The program operates within existing structures and works with local training providers to deliver courses focused on employment and income-generation outcomes within a nationally recognised framework.